-It’s without doubt that we are in unprecedented times at the moment and we know a lot of people will be finding it a challenge to rationalise the circumstances and work out where the reality sits.
+It’s without doubt that we are in really difficult times at the moment and we know a lot of people will be finding it a challenge to rationalise the circumstances and work out where the reality lies.

 We want to say that we are keeping a close eye on the situation, as you might expect, and are doing a number of things ourselves to minimise the impact on our operations and maintain our support for you.

 As you may know, we are collating useful information and guidance from trusted, verified sources and are compiling links on this page.
 Please use these sources in preference to anything unverified or speculative.

 It’s very easy in times like these to over-compensate for the feelings of anxiety and alarm that people might feel, so we want to reassure those of you that are perhaps feeling overwhelmed and suggest a few steps you might take to create some much-needed space for yourself:

 - Take a decent break from the news, particularly the health-related stuff and limit yourself to checking it less often.
 If you find your anxiety levels are ramped up, you may also be worried about missing something, so perhaps ask a friend, colleague or family member to let you know if there’s something important you should be aware of.

 - Stay away from Google and general social media ‘advice’, and don’t rely on message boards and forums for advice as often, those places will give you a polarised or skewed view of things.

 - Do some regular exercise, even for just twenty minutes, and focus your mind on something else, even if it’s something simple at home in your living room or concentrating on your breathing, you’ll find there are benefits to be had.

 - Try not to seek reassurance all the time about the situation.
 Yes, it is quite a shift from our usual pattern of life, but it will come to an end and business as usual will return.
 Believe the science and rely on facts – you won’t go far wrong with that approach.